Use home organization mapping

 The person who can bring the spirit of laughter into a room is indeed blessed – Bennett Cerf

-Now, you can, if you are an artist, hand draw each space, closet and special area of your home by hand and sketch them.
-Me however, I can not draw.
-So I choose this method.
+Now, you can, if you are an artist, hand draw each space, closet, and specific area of your home by hand and sketch them.
+Me, however, I cannot draw.
+So, I chose this method.

 We started our home renovation project back in 2000 when my husband and I bought our first home.
-It was a sweet one level ranch style three bedroom, two bath with a full basement.
+It was a sweet one-level ranch-style three bedrooms, two baths with a full basement.
 It was built in 1966 and had some minor cosmetic changes done to it.
-So when we moved in, my husband gutted it, with the exception of the bathrooms and the kitchen.
-Which we decided to take on these at a later time, since they cost the most money and most disruption.
+So, when we moved in, my husband gutted it, except for the bathrooms and the kitchen.
+We decided to take them later since they cost the most money and were the most disruption.

 I didn’t realize it at the time, but I was using my home organization mapping method back then to remodel our home.
 When I think about it now, it makes me chuckle a bit.

 You see, back then we did not have Pinterest.
 What we did have were cameras and libraries.
-I spent two to three weeks going to local home improvement stores and taking pictures of shelving, paint, molding and furniture and storage systems.
+I spent two to three weeks going to local home improvement stores and taking pictures of shelving, paint, molding, furniture, and storage systems.
 Then, I went to the library and checked out loads of current home remodeling books.
-You know, those big ones with the beautiful pictures and ideas.
+You know, those big ones with beautiful pictures and ideas.
 Since we have a small home, I looked for ones for smaller spaces.

 And then came the fun part.
-Actually choosing the ideas that fit our vision and use for each space.
+Actually, choosing the ideas that fit our vision and use for each space.
 This took some thought.
-We wrote down what we wanted to do and how we wanted to feel and what we wanted to get out of each area of our home.
+We wrote down what we wanted to do, how we wanted to feel and what we wanted to get out of each area of our home.
 And, we now have Pinterest.
 Wow, do I love Pinterest.
-You can now browse the internet and pin your pictures and ideas in a board for each space.
+You can now browse the internet and pin your pictures and ideas on a board for each space.
 And that is what I ask you to do.

 Here is how to use the Home Organization Mapping System:

 Once you have some cool, inspiring ideas in mind, it is time to look at the budget.
 Now, there are plenty of places that offer great comparative pricing on anything.
-I always price match using Amazon and Home Depot and Lowe’s.
-I also love to visit my local hardware store with my vision pictures and they give me hands on care and ideas as well.
+I always match prices using Amazon Home Depot and Lowe’s.
+I also love to visit my local hardware store with my vision pictures, and they give me hands-on care and ideas as well.